jonathan401/tooltip-of-some-sort/README.md

 # Props
 The tootip accepts the following props:
-- width (required) - of type number that will be used to customize the width of the tooltip in pixels.
+1. width (required) - of type number that will be used to customize the width of the tooltip in pixels.
-- height (required) - of type number that will be used to customize the height of the tooltip in pixels.
+2. height (required) - of type number that will be used to customize the height of the tooltip in pixels.
-- color - this is an optional prop that will be used to customize the background colour of the tooltip.
-If none is specified, a default of white is used
+3. color - this is an optional prop that will be used to customize the background colour of the tooltip.
+If none is specified, a light grey colour is used.